vinayakshnd/px-ptool/README.md

-# Provisioning scripts for multiple clouds
+# Provisioning container for multiple clouds

-This set of scripts can be used for following:
+This container can be used for following:

 *  Specify Cloud, VM and Disk specific parameters as flags to `px_provision.sh`
 *  Spawn instances and disks per specifications mentioned above